mariuml/plan-my-trip/README.md

 - Allow search for multiple categories
 - Make changing/adding/removing categories more dynamic
-- Extend category section with additional categories and subcategories
+- Extend category section with additional categories and subcategories\
+- Allow users to specify a search radius
+- Include option to limit number of results
 - Add calendar to allow search at specific times of the year
 - User feedback form